dotnet/csharplang/proposals/extensions.md

 TODO3 No duplicate base extensions (to avoid ambiguities) TODO3 issue with variance of extended type if we erase to a ref struct with a ref field.

-TODO2 adjust scoping rules so that type parameters are in scope within the 'for'
+TODO2 need to spec why extension properties are not found during lookup for attribute properties, or explicitly disallow them TODO2 adjust scoping rules so that type parameters are in scope within the 'for'
-TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces TODO2 extensions are disallowed within interfaces with variant type parameters TODO2 We should likely allow constructors and `required` properties
+TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces TODO2 extensions are disallowed within interfaces with variant type parameters TODO2 We should likely allow constructors and `required` properties TODO attributes and attribute targets

 ## Summary
 [summary]: #summary